mckennapsean/dissertation/chapters/formulation.md

-# Formulation of the Design Activity Framework
+# Formulation of the Framework

 **_TODO:_**